Here's how to build the best no-GPU gaming PC on Cyber Monday

 Monitors can pack a punch without breaking the bank

 Since today’s picks are all centered around 1080p gaming, it would make sense to pick up a 1080p monitor to go along with it.
 You might be thinking that gaming displays have to be expensive to be good, but that’s just not the case.
-For those who don’t have a huge budget, we recommend the the Acer Nitro 24-inch 1080p 144Hz monitor for $200.
+For those who don’t have a huge budget, we recommend the the Dell 24-inch 1080p 144Hz monitor.
+For Cyber Monday, this display is down to $158, which is down from its $200 normal going rate, making today a great time to invest and pick up a new screen for your desk.
 The 144Hz part is what we want to focus on here, as that allows you or your kid to play at high frame rates where your system can push it, something that’s an absolute must for fast-paced games like Call of Duty or Battlefield 2042.

 Don’t forget the other best gaming peripherals and gear you’ll need